Shiimymy/general-knowledge-quiz/README.md

 #### Question number

-The question number is actually very useful as this what the game will check to know if whether or not the game needs to end.
+The **Question number** is actually very useful as this what the game will check to know if whether or not the game needs to end.
 The game will indeed display 7 questions per round.

 ![Question-number](assets/images/display-question-number.jpg)

 #### Question content

-The question content will be chosen randomly by the system between the 14 possibilities.
+The question content will be chosen randomly by the system between the *14 possibilities*.
 It is divided in 3 elements that stay connected: the subject, the actual question and 3 different answer options.

 ![Question-content](assets/images/display-question.jpg)

 #### Submit button

-The submit button as different roles:
+The **Submit** button as different roles:
 * Add a point to the score if the answer is correct,
 * Display an answer feedback to let the user know if the right answer or not has been selected.
 If the wrong one has been selected, the message will inform the user what was the correct answer.